Cirkit Designer Logo

 Pin Configuration and Descriptions

-A photoresistor does not have a specific pin configuration, as it is a two-terminal device.
-The terminals are interchangeable, meaning there is no polarity.
-Below is a description of its connections:
+A photoresistor does not have a specific pin configuration as it is a two-terminal device.
+The two terminals are interchangeable and can be connected in either orientation.
+Below is a table summarizing the terminals:

 Pin Description